Skip to main content

 The Tribunal does not usually award legal costs to the landlord unless the claim is unfounded or an applicant behaves unreasonably and the Tribunal decides it is appropriate to make a costs order.[29]

-The maximum award which the Tribunal can order is 12 months' rent payments.
-This is the case even if the landlord has committed more than one offence or committed offences for longer than a 12 month period.[26]
+The maximum amount the Tribunal can award for a rent repayment order is two years of rent payments.[30]
+This is the case even if the landlord has committed more than one offence or committed offences for longer than a two year period.[31]

 The RRO amount cannot include rent payments made after the period of an offence, even if they were to pay rent due during the period of offence.[32]

-The maximum amount the Tribunal can award can be less than 12 months in certain cases.
+The maximum amount the Tribunal can award can be less than two years in certain cases.

-When the maximum can be less than 12 months' rent
+When the maximum can be less than two years' rent

-If the offence was committed for a shorter time, the maximum award can be less than 12 months.
-For example, if the landlord failed to have the correct HMO license for six months, the maximum which can be awarded is six months' rent.
+If the offence was committed for a shorter time, the maximum award can be less than two years.
+For example, if the landlord failed to have the correct HMO licence for six months, the maximum which can be awarded is six months' rent.

 When the Tribunal must award the maximum amount